 Another reason I haven’t invested in a DSLR yet is the sheer cost- beyond the camera itself, I recognise I’d need lenses, editing tools and equipment to keep the camera safe.
 Every time I come close to purchasing, I equate the cost to several weekend trips to new countries and cities.

 One of these days, sometime soon, I likely will finally make the investment.
 I’ve got a safari and more travel through southeast Asia on my ‘to-travel’ list for the next year, and I want to be able to capture photos in all types of situations- low light, rapid movement, far zoom.
-There are also some places, like Antelope Canyon in Arizona, which only offer tours to photographers who own professional equipment.

 In actuality, even once I own a DSLR, I’ll likely continue to use my iPhone for the majority of my travel pictures.